Rights concerns overshadow trade ties on Putin's European trip

 The Netherlands is important to Russia's drive to expand gas supplies and - echoing Peter the Great's use of Dutch expertise to wrench Russia into modernity - as a source of the know-how it needs to tap hard-to-recover energy reserves.

-The Kremlin said on Thursday that Gazprom Neft and Royal Dutch Shell would agree during the visit to drill for shale oil in Siberia and explore Russia's Arctic shelf.
+The Kremlin said on Thursday that Gazprom Neft (SIBN.MM) and Royal Dutch Shell (RDSa.L) would agree during the visit to drill for shale oil in Siberia and explore Russia's Arctic shelf.

 It confirmed plans for an agreement with Dutch firm Gasunie to expand Gazprom's supply network to western Europe.